Culture of Palestine: Sports

 Palestinian athletes have competed at every Olympic Games since the 1996 Summer Olympics.
 The Palestinian Olympic committee did not work with the Israeli Olympic committee to train for the 2012 Olympic games, and participation in the 2013 Mediterranean Games.

 Games inherited from the Ottoman era were the starting point of Palestinian sports during the British Mandate.
 These games included horse racing, running, wrestling and swimming.
 However, football gained popularity over time.

 The true beginning of the phenomenon of establishing social-athletic clubs in Palestine can be traced to the early twentieth century, specifically the 1920s.
 Since that time, sports – especially football – had become a social tradition; a pivotal part of Palestinian culture.
 Many of these clubs were established as social-cultural clubs.

 Only a few clubs were established solely as athletic, while the majority emerged as social and later adopted athletic activities.
 By 1948, there were some 65 athletic clubs in Palestine; approximately 55 of them were members of the Arab Palestine Sports Federation (APSF) which was established in 1931 and re-established in 1944.
 These clubs had a tremendous impact on the lives of Palestinian young people, shaping their character and preparing them for social and political involvement.

 There is a West Bank Premier League, and Gaza Strip League.
 The Palestine national football team played Afghanistan in the 2014 FIFA World Cup qualifiers.
 They visited Australia for the 2015 AFC Asian Cup.

 The Beit Jala Lions is a West Bank Rugby Union team.

 The Turmus Aya Equestrian Club, established in 2007, is a riding club dedicated to the mission of providing affordable access to horses for Palestinians.
 Ashraf Rabi, the founder, maintains that "this is part of the development of Palestine.
 Horses are a big part of our Arab culture and we must embrace it."

-Modern art
+Palestinian art

 Similar to the structure of Palestinian society, the Palestinian field of arts extends over three main geographic centers: